COVID-19: What You Need To Know About Emergency Benefits

 The COVID-19 pandemic has taken the entire world by surprise.
 It’s causing so much more than health problems for people across the globe.
-Entire cities are being shut down, businesses have been forced to close up shop and millions of employers world-wide have been sending people home.
-For some, being sent home doesn’t mean no job, as many employers have been able to send their staff home to continue working as usual and to continue earning their regular paycheck.
+Entire cities are being shut down, businesses have been forced to close, and millions of employers worldwide have been sending people home.
+For some, being sent home doesn’t mean losing their job, as many employers have been able to send their staff home to continue working as usual and to continue earning their regular paycheck.

 What options are available to employees unable to work due to COVID-19?

 If your employees have been laid off due to the virus, and they fall under the regular EI guidelines, they can still apply for regular Employment Insurance benefits during this time.